 After a week in a coma, I woke up with a global, acquired brain injury (ABI), technically labeled encepalopathy, to a very different world.
 Initially, I was seriously mentally impaired and couldn’t retrieve words, remember the day, my sons’ ages, or that I’d gotten divorced.
 Physically, I could barely speak, couldn’t coordinate the acts of breathing and swallowing anymore, and had no fine motor skills.
 My ex-husband sued me for custody of our two sons, won, and promptly moved out of state with them.
 And I thought things were bad before?

 Alone, for the first time in my life, I had no one to put my limited energy into but myself.
-Getting down right pissed off, I told myself, “If I have to live, I am NOT living like this!”
-Over the first year, I naturally healed somewhat and the more I recovered, the more I learned.
+Getting down right pissed off, I told myself, “If I have to live, I’m NOT living like this!”
+Over the first year, I naturally healed somewhat and, in the following years, the more I recovered, the more I learned.
 The more I learned, the more I recovered.

 The brain injury forced me to make radical changes in my lifestyle and mindset that I’d needed to make long before.
 Better late than never!
 Because the underlying belief systems and the perceptual foundation upon which I’d built my reality withered away along with brain cells, I got to start with a clean slate, so to speak.